sysflow-telemetry/sf-deployments/helm/README.md

 5. Create Cloud Object Store HMAC Access ID, and Secret Key.
     * For IBM Cloud Object store: https://cloud.ibm.com/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials

-### Prerequisites to sf-analytics

-Currently, the SysFlow Analytics Pipeline container (i.e., sf-analytics docker container), has some elements that tie it to IBM Cloud
-(i.e., it uses the ibmcloud ci tool to submit spark jobs).
-However, the sf-analytics.jar library, built in the sf-analytics repository, should work on any cloud.
-It is our goal to build containers that support the other clouds.

-1. To use analytics, Setup Spark instance on cloud.
-    * For IBM Cloud Analytics Engine (Spark instance) setup: https://cloud.ibm.com/docs/services/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview
-2. Note Analytics Engine instance endpoint URL,  username and password during setup.

 ## Clone the Repository

 First, clone the repo with the following command:
 ```
-git clone git@github.ibm.com:sysflow/sf-helm-charts.git .
+git clone git@github.com:sysflow-telemetry/sf-deployments.git .
-cd sf-helm-charts
+cd sf-deployments/helm
 ```

 ## Helm - sf-exporter-chart

-The sf-exporter-chart resides in the <code>sf-exporter-chart</code> folder.
+The sf-exporter-chart resides in the `sf-exporter-chart` folder.
 The exporter chart is a kubernetes daemonset, which deploys the sf-collector, and the sf-exporter to each node in the cluster.
-The sf-collector monitors the node, and writes sysflow to a shared mount <code>/mnt/data</code>.
-The sf-exporter reads from the <code>/mnt/data</code> and pushes completed files to an S3 compliant object store for analysis before deleting them.
+The sf-collector monitors the node, and writes sysflow to a shared mount `/mnt/data`.
+The sf-exporter reads from the `/mnt/data` and pushes completed files to an S3 compliant object store for analysis before deleting them.

-An install script called <code>./installExporterChart</code> is provided to make using the helm chart easier.
+An install script called `./installExporterChart` is provided to make using the helm chart easier.
 This script sets up the environment including k8s secrets.
-To use it, first go into the sf-exporter-chart directory and copy <code>values.yaml</code> to <code>values.yaml.local</code> and begin tailoring this yaml to your environment.
+ To use it, first go into the sf-exporter-chart directory and copy `values.yaml` to `values.yaml.local` and begin tailoring this yaml to your environment.
 Note that some of values set in here are passable through the installation script for safety reasons.

 ```
 # Default values for sysporter-chart.
 # This is a YAML-formatted file.
 # Declare variables to be passed into your templates.

-registry:
-  secretName: container-insights-secret

 sfcollector:
-  repository: us.icr.io/csa-ci/sysporter
+  repository: sysflowtelemetry/sf-collector
-  tag: runtime
+  tag: latest
   imagePullPolicy: Always
   interval: 300
   outDir: /mnt/data/
   filter: "-f \"container.type!=host and container.type=docker and container.name!=sfexporter and container.name!=sfcollector and container.name!=skydive-agent\""
 sfexporter:
-  repository: us.icr.io/seccloud/sf-exporter
+  repository: sysflowtelemetry/sf-exporter
   tag: latest
   imagePullPolicy: Always
-  cosEndpoint: s3.us-south.objectstorage.service.networklayer.com
+  s3Endpoint: s3.us-south.objectstorage.service.networklayer.com
-  cosPort: 443
+  s3Port: 443
   interval: 5
-  cosBucket: test-sf-ch-research-dev
+  s3Bucket: sysflow-bucket
-  cosLocation: us-south
+  s3Location: us-south
-  cosAccessKey: <cos access id>
+  s3AccessKey: <s3 access id>
-  cosSecretKey: <cos secret key>
+  s3SecretKey: <s3 secret key>

 outDir: /mnt/data/
 nameOverride: "sfexporter"